About Ku-ring-gai Historical Society

 We are pleased to provide assistance with local historical research and advice, including on our local Built Environment and Families.

-Our collection is held in the Old Gordon Public School, which adjoins the Gordon Library, 799 Pacific Highway, Gordon (corner Pacific Highway and Park Avenue).
+Our collections are held in the Old Gordon Public School, which adjoins the Gordon Library, 799 Pacific Highway, Gordon (corner Pacific Highway and Park Avenue).
 See map, opening hours and parking information on our Contact page.